-• Level 3: Unobservable inputs (e. g., a company's own data) and are used to measure fair value to the extent that observable inputs are not available.
+- Level 2: Inputs from other than quoted market prices included in Level 1 that are observable for the asset or liability, either directly or indirectly (e.g., quoted market prices of similar assets or liabilities in active markets, or quoted market prices for identical or similar assets or liabilities in markets that are not active). - Level 3: Unobservable inputs (e.g., a company's own data) are used to measure fair value to the extent that observable inputs are not available.